ntienvu/KnownOptimum_BO/README.md

 # Reference
 ```
-Vu Nguyen and Osborne A. Michael "Knowing the what but not the where in Bayesian optimization."
+Vu Nguyen and Michael A. Osborne.
+"Knowing the what but not the where in Bayesian optimization."
 International Conference on Machine Learning (ICML), 2020.
 ```